tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A list of extensions.
 The ServerHello MUST only include extensions which are required to establish the cryptographic context.
 Currently the only such extensions are "key_share" and "pre_shared_key".
+  All current TLS 1.3 ServerHello messages will contain one of these two extensions.
 {:br }

 TLS 1.3 has a downgrade protection mechanism embedded in the server's